thesovereignrepo/The-Sovereign-Repository/Mobile/GrapheneOS.md

 ## Profiles

 Work Profiles vs User Profiles.
 In the Sandboxed Googlge Play Services video, I mentioned User Profiles.
-If you're interested in learning some more about those, check out this video 📺.
+If you're interested in learning some more about those, check out this video.

 ## Secure messaging

 Text messages (SMS) are not secure or private.
-There are some great options out there which I cover in this video 📺.
+There are some great options out there which I cover in this video.

 ## Contact/Calendar storage

 Most of us use our phones for communicate with people and to store our calendars.
 If you're looking for a method that I would recommend, I detail those in the following videos.

     Free Secure Cloud Contact Storage - ADD URLS
     Free Secure Cloud Calendar Storage

 ## Backup/Restore